Release Phase

 command:

-$ heroku ps:stop release.5129
+$ heroku ps:stop --dyno-name release.5129

-Review apps and the postdeploy script
+Review Apps and the Postdeploy Script

 Review apps run the code in any GitHub pull request in a complete, disposable Heroku app.
 Review apps support a postdeploy script, which is used to run one-time setup tasks.

-The following timeline illustrates the order of operations and a recommended division of tasks when using both release phase and a postdeploy script for review apps.
+The following timeline illustrates the order of operations and a recommended division of tasks when using both the release phase and a postdeploy script for review apps.

 With each new pull request, review app creation begins.